 Author contributions.
 PM supervised the MWR deployment during the field experiment, processed all the data, led the scientific analysis and wrote the paper.
-DC participated to the development of the 1D-Var algorithm and scientific analysis of the results.
-FB supervised the Bure experiment and participated to the scientific analysis of the results.
-VU was in charge of the technical deployment of the MWR during the
+DC participated in the development of the 1D-Var algorithm and scientific analysis of the results.
+FB supervised the field experiment and participated in the scientific analysis of the results.
+VU was in charge of the technical deployment of the MWR during the experiment.

-480 experiment.
 BM developed and provided the support for the software used to derive background-error-covariance matrices from ensemble data assimilation.
-YM provided the AROME ensemble data assimilation outputs to compute the background-error-covariance matrix and participated to the redaction of section 3.1.
+YM provided the AROME ensemble data assimilation outputs to compute the background-error-covariance matrix and participated in the redaction of Sect.
+3.1.